 Rabbi Spiro graduated from Vassar College with a BA in Russian Language and Literature and did graduate studies at the Pushkin Institute in Moscow.

 He has an MA in History from The Vermont College of Norwich University and Rabbinic Ordination from Yeshiva Aish HaTorah in Jerusalem.

 He has appeared on numerous radio and television programs such as B.B.C.
-Radio and TV., The National Geographic Channel, The History Channel, Channel 4 England and Arutz Sheva-Israel National Radio.
-He is the author of WorldPerfect – The Jewish Impact on Civilization published by HCI books and Crash Course in Jewish History published by Targum Press.
-His writings and seminars can be accessed on this website and www.aish.com.
+Radio and TV., The National Geographic Channel, The Discovery Channel, The History Channel, Channel 4 England and Arutz Sheva-Israel National Radio.
+He is the author of WorldPerfect – The Jewish Impact on Civilization published by HCI books, Crash Course in Jewish History published by Targum Press and Destiny – Why a tiny nation plays such a huge role in history published by Geffen Publishing House.
+His writings and seminars can be accessed on www.kenspiro.com and www.aish.com.

 Born and raised in the U.S. Rabbi Spiro has lived in Israel since 1982.
-He served in a combat infantry unit in the IDF and currently lives in Givat Zeev with his wife and five children.
+He served in a combat infantry unit in the IDF.
+A father of five children, he currently lives in Jerusalem .